ABOUT FORMIDABLE VEGETABLE

 More information on the permaculture ethics and principles can be found at: permacultureprinciples.com or to get involved in your community, do a search for active permaculture groups near you.
 You’re bound to find some exciting results!

-Along with illustrator, Brenna Quinlan, Formidable Vegetable has also created the permaculture education collective Grow Do It creating teaching tools to inspire young minds toward regenerative, whole-systems thinking.
+Partnering with illustrator, Brenna Quinlan, Formidable Vegetable has also created the permaculture education collective Grow Do It creating teaching tools to inspire young minds toward regenerative, whole-systems thinking.